xTool S1 Review, Video, and Projects

 But, that’s exactly what I did.

-Key Points I’d Like You to Know: Nutshell Review
+Key Points You Should Know: Nutshell Review

 First, let’s start with why I’m keeping this machine: